Greaver77/valkyrie/Booting-Up-Valkyrie.md

 [[images/ClickBeARobot.png]]

-You should also see the light on Valkyrie's chest turn red,
+You should also see the light on Valkyrie's chest turn white,

 [[images/Ring_LED/idle.gif]]